 The Nyaka AIDS Orphan Project also operates two primary schools in two rural villages in Uganda.
-Its highly trained teachers and support staff are educating 471 children this year, which includes 60 preschool aged children.
-Furthermore, it is paying for 133 students to attend secondary school and 8 to attend vocational training.
-The project is in the process of building a secondary school.
+Its highly trained teachers and support staff are educating 462 children this year, which includes 60 preschool aged children.
+Furthermore, it is paying for 294 students to attend secondary school,high school, vocational training, and university.
+The project is in the process of building a secondary school campus.
 In addition to providing a quality education in a nurturing environment, it also provides students with two meals per day, uniforms, books, medical care, and supplies.

 "CORNERSTONE: Building a Brighter Future for HIV/AIDS Orphans in Rural Uganda" is the inspiring documentary film about the journey of Twesigye Jackson Kaguri, founder of The Nyaka AIDS Orphans project.
 The film is by award-winning director Debi Lang and touches on Jackson's moving personal story.